Using and managing docker with portainer

 Installing docker-ce

 One thing to note about using docker on Debian 10 is that at the time of writing, the default docker package (docker.io), whilst supporting docker swarm mode, has a bug due to an included package dependency which is not re-entrant.
 This means that the docker host service itself can crash.
-For more info see the , and the the bug on the dependency.
+For more info see the debian bug report, and the author-rejected attempt to fix the bug on the dependency.

 To get a stable docker swarm, I would recommend installing docker-ce instead.
-Instructions for how to do this can be found on the .
+Instructions for how to do this can be found on the docker documentation.

 Creating a swarm and starting portainer